• Home

 Next, we'll customize the action step.
 An action is an event a Zap performs after it is triggered.

 We'll use Google Calendar for our action app and Create Detailed Calendar Event as our action event, which will be selected for you if you're using the Zap template.
-Click Continue.
+Then, connect your Google Calendar account, if you haven’t already, and click Continue.

 A screenshot of the action step in the Zap editor.
 Google Calendar is selected as the app and Create Detailed Event is selected as the action event.